erickserra/erickserra/README.md

 ### Hello, I’m Erick. 👋

 I'm a Front-end developer based in Lisbon, Portugal.
-I'm interested in React and all the ecosystem around it.
+I'm interested in React, Node JS and all the ecosystem around it.

-I'm currently working at Alter Solutions, https://www.alter-solutions.com/ as a React Developer.
+I'm currently working at Blip, https://www.blip.pt/ as a Software Engineer.

-Previously, I worked at Eguana Soluções as a Front-end Developer, Where I have started my career as a developer back in 2019.

 <!--
 **erickserra/erickserra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.